"Our school was abuzz from Mitali's visit ...

 |From an 8th Grader in Brookline, MA|

-After 12+ years in New England, I've moved to the San Francisco Bay Area, but am planning two trips a year (fall and spring) back to the East Coast for author presentations.
+Note: After 12+ years in New England, I am now living in the San Francisco Bay Area, but am planning one or two trips a year (fall and/or spring) back to the East Coast for author presentations.

 Venue: Upper Elementary or Middle School Classrooms, Libraries, or Assemblies

 Using a personal, humorous slide show, Mitali shares candidly about her experience of growing up and writing "between cultures," introducing some of the richness of Bengali culture throughout the talk.
 Students are encouraged to participate, and the author's conversational style sparks lively responses.
 Read some wonderful letters from kids responding to "Life Between Cultures."